 Mu (μ) Cephei.
 Range 3.7 to 5.0, approximate period 755 days.
 A semi-regular variable star famous for its striking red colour being fittingly called "Herschel's Garnet Star".
 It is the reddest naked eye star visible from the northern hemisphere.
 Its colour may show signs of variability.

 U Ori.
 Sinking into the SW early evening sky.
-About max mag (+6.3) in April/May, then begins slow fade to minimum (+12.0) in December 2020.
-Take the opportunity to observe and/or image while at max.
+About max mag (+6.3) in May.

 2.2 Double Stars of the month.